 Being fitted for a night guard will help protect your teeth from the effects of grinding while you sleep.
 However, in order to cease grinding completely it’s important to treat the triggers for why you grind your teeth.

-If stress is causing your bruxism, ask your doctor or dentist about stress reduction techniques and options.
+If stress is the cause, ask your doctor or dentist about stress reduction techniques and options.
 Exercise, stress counseling, or prescription muscle relaxers may help reduce how often or severely you grind your teeth.

 Have a question or want to make an appointment?

 Are you interested in learning more about your teeth?
 Do you have dental health goals you would like to meet?
 We would be honored to explore that with you and help you find solutions.